unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 **Main OS: Linux/Unix**
 Justification: It is commonly used by developers

-Comparison:
+Comparison: Linux/Unix VS Windows
+- Linux/Unix are able to easily install packages via terminal whereas Windows you have to find a website to download.

 **Frontend: Vue, Vuetify**
-Justification: To deliver simple and responsive UI design
+Justification: It delivers simple, attractive and responsive UI design.
+It is well built and has easy architecture.

-Comparison:
+Comparison: Vue VS React VS Angular
+- React is usually used for building mobile apps.
+- Angular is a full framework and React is more flexible because of set independence.
+However, React involves more JavaScript than Vue.
+- Vue has the cleanest framework and libraries; it helps to keep code efficient with the perfect balance of internal dependencies and flexibilities.

 Language: Vue, Javascript, CSS, HTML
 Packages: Moments, vue2-google-maps, axios, vuex, vue-router

 **Backend: Django, Django-Rest**
-Justification: Commonly used framework that encourages rapid development and a clean design
+Justification: Commonly used framework that encourages rapid development and a clean design.
+It is also easier to stick with a familiar platform, Python.
+Django is a web browsable API, has authenticated policies, function-based views and extensive documentation.

-Comparison:
+Comparison: Django VS Flask
+- Django provides a full-featured MVC Framework whereas Flask has a micro-framework, providing very little upfront.
+- Django REST Framework includes flexible support for versioning.
+- Flask does not have a good browsable API option, unlike Django.

 Language: Python3
 Packages: Django-rest-cors, Django REST Swagger, django-rest-framework-jwt

 **Database: PostgreSQL**
-Justification: Suitable to store large amount of data
-Comparison:
+Justification: It is the default database choice for Django.
+It is most advanced, SQL-compliant and open-source objective-RDBMS.
+PostgreSQL is suitable for storing large amount of data.

+Comparison: PostgreSQL VS MySQL VS SQLite
+- PostgreSQL is not just a relational database management system, it is also objective with support for nesting.
+- PostgreSQL is better for reliability and data integrity whereas MySQL handles less reliability.
+- SQLite does not support user management whereas PostgreSQL does.

 Language: SQL (By ORM from Django)

 **NLP: nltk-all**
-Justification: Most commonly used NLP (Natural Language Procesing) Packages
+Justification: Most commonly used NLP (Natural Language Procesing) Packages.
+NLTK has tools for almost all NLP tasks.

-Comparison:
+Comparison: nltk VS spaCy
+- TBA

 Language: Python3
 Packages: Response, Threading, json

 **Scraper: Scrapy**
-Justification: Most commonly used scraper framework
+Justification: Most commonly used scraper framework.
+Scrapy is an asynchronous framework

-Comparison:
+Comparison: Scrapy VS Selenium
+- Scraping is a lot faster in Scrapy than in Selenium.
+- Scrapy consumes less memory and lower CPU usage compared to Selenium.

 Language: Python3
 Packages: lxml, cssselect, Response, json